berbiche/hybridbar/indicators/system-tray/README.md

 # Hybridbar Ayatana-Compatibility Indicator (Community Version)

-Does not work on wayland currently,this readme is a mess will fix it some other time
+~~Does not work on wayland currently~~, this readme is a mess will fix it some other time.

 <h1>Description:</h1>